uday-rana/intro2oop/docs/02_Introduction/1_welcome-to-oo.md

 The prototype for foo() instructs the compiler to omit checking for argument/parameter type mismatches.
 The argument in the function call is an int of negative value (-25) and the type received in the parameter is the address of a char array.
 Since the parameter's value is an invalid address, printing from that address causes a segmentation fault at run-time, but no error at compile-time.

 We can fix this easily.
-If we include the parameter type in the prototype as shown below, the compiler will check for an argument/parameter type mismatch and issue an error message like that shown underneath:
+If we include the parameter type in the prototype as shown below, the compiler will check for an argument/parameter type mismatch and issue an error message like that shown below:

 ```cpp
 #include <stdio.h>